anonymousik/msi-claw-aio-tweaker/README.md

 # MSI CLAW OPTIMIZER v5.0 🚀

+## ⚠️ WARNING - READ BEFORE USAGE!
 ```
+If you're familiar with terms like PowerShell or shell, this might be the tool for you! 🙃

 This software is provided "AS IS" without warranty of any kind.
 Use at your own risk.
 May void manufacturer warranty.
+(But it probably it shouldn't..)
 Not affiliated with MSI or Intel.
 ```